 The Institute of Technology in Carlow offer a Bachelor of Business (honours) in management.
 This is a full-time four year course providing an academic qualification for those interested in a career in business and management.
 Its general nature provides students with a broad skill-base that will ensure that the graduate has a wide range of potential job opportunities.

 There is no shortage of courses if this is the area you wish to specialise in.
 It is important to remember that most career areas require a certain level of management ability, whether it is self-management or managing others.
-Undertaking a management course also serves to improve your general employability or productivity.
+Undertaking a management course will serve to improve your C.V and prospects for career progression.

 Good management is essential to any successful organisation.
 A good leader achieves a hard working, productive and effective workforce that punches above its weight in its performance.
 A reflective and creative manager is a skilful administrator who is constantly looking for ways to not just improve productivity from staff, but one who seeks to acquire new knowledge, so that decisions made are informed ones, and issues are handled with credibility.
 Therefore, whatever management course you choose to participate in, try to ensure that the course content and philosophy reflects changing trends and will set you on the road to effective and productive leadership.